Vector-valued orthogonal modular forms: Toroidal compactification

 The data for constructing a toroidal compactification of ${\FG}$ is a collection $\Sigma=(\Sigma_{I})$ of ${\GIZ}$-admissible rational polyhedral cone decomposition of $\mathcal{C}_{I}^{+}\subset {\UIR}$ in the sense of \S \ref{sssec: partial compact}, one for each ${\G}$-equivalence class of rank $1$ primitive isotropic sublattices $I$ of $L$.
 Two fans $\Sigma_{I}$, $\Sigma_{I'}$ for different ${\G}$-equivalence classes $I$, $I'$ are independent, and no choice is required for rank $2$ isotropic sublattices $J$ (it is canonical).
 Then the toroidal compactification is defined by

-where $I$ (resp.~$J$) run over all primitive isotropic sublattices of $L$ of rank $1$ (resp.~rank $2$), and $\sim$ is the equivalence relation generated by the following etale maps: \begin{enumerate} \item The $\gamma$-action ${\D}\to {\D}$, $\mathcal{X}(I)^{\Sigma_{I}}\to \mathcal{X}(\gamma I)^{\Sigma_{\gamma I}}$, ${\XJcpt}\to \overline{\mathcal{X}(\gamma J)}$ for $\gamma\in {\G}$. \item The gluing maps ${\D}\to \mathcal{X}(I)^{\Sigma_{I}}$, ${\D}\to {\XJcpt}$ and ${\XJcpt}\to \mathcal{X}(I)^{\Sigma_{I}}$ for $I\subset J$ as in Lemma \ref{lem: glue}. \end{enumerate} By \cite{AMRT} \S III.5, ${\FGcpt}$ is a compact Moishezon space which contains $\mathcal{F}({\G})$ as a Zariski open set and has a morphism ${\FGcpt}\to {\FG}^{bb}$ to the Baily-Borel compactification.
+where $I$ (resp.~$J$) run over all primitive isotropic sublattices of $L$ of rank $1$ (resp.~rank $2$), and $\sim$ is the equivalence relation generated by the following \'etale maps: \begin{enumerate} \item The $\gamma$-action ${\D}\to {\D}$, $\mathcal{X}(I)^{\Sigma_{I}}\to \mathcal{X}(\gamma I)^{\Sigma_{\gamma I}}$, ${\XJcpt}\to \overline{\mathcal{X}(\gamma J)}$ for $\gamma\in {\G}$. \item The gluing maps ${\D}\to \mathcal{X}(I)^{\Sigma_{I}}$, ${\D}\to {\XJcpt}$ and ${\XJcpt}\to \mathcal{X}(I)^{\Sigma_{I}}$ for $I\subset J$ as in Lemma \ref{lem: glue}. \end{enumerate} By \cite{AMRT} \S III.5, ${\FGcpt}$ is a compact Moishezon space which contains $\mathcal{F}({\G})$ as a Zariski open set and has a morphism ${\FGcpt}\to {\FG}^{bb}$ to the Baily-Borel compactification.
 We have natural maps

 These maps are isomorphims in a neighborhood of the locus of boundary points lying over the $I$-cusp and the $J$-cusp respectively (see \cite{AMRT} p.175).
 We may choose $\Sigma$ so that ${\FGcpt}$ is projective.
-When ${\G}$ is neat and each fan $\Sigma_{I}$ is regular, ${\FGcpt}$ is nonsingular.
+When ${\G}$ is neat and each fan $\Sigma_{I}$ is regular, i.e., every cone is generated by a part of a ${\Z}$-basis of ${\UIZ}$, then ${\FGcpt}$ is nonsingular (\cite{AMRT} \S III.7).

 Next we explain the canonical extension of ${\Elk}$ over $\mathcal{F}({\G})^{\Sigma}$ (cf.~\cite{Mu}).
 We assume that ${\G}$ is neat and $\Sigma$ is regular.
 Then not only ${\G}$ itself but also ${\GIZbar}$ and $\Gamma(J)_{{\Z}}^{\ast}/{\UJZ}={\GJZbar}$ are torsion-free, so the quotient map